Chapter 11 Posttravel Evaluation

-Respiratory infection is a leading cause of seeking medical care in returning travelers.
-Respiratory infections occur in up to 20% of all travelers, which is almost as common as travelers’ diarrhea.
+Among returning travelers, respiratory infections are a leading cause for seeking medical care.
 Upper respiratory infection is more common than lower respiratory infection.
-In general, the types of respiratory infections that affect travelers are similar to those in nontravelers, and exotic causes are rare.
-Clinicians must inquire about history of travel when evaluating a patient for respiratory infections.
+In general, the types of respiratory infections affecting travelers are similar to those in nontravelers, and exotic causes are rare.
+Clinicians should inquire about the details of travel (such as type of travel and travel destinations) when evaluating a returning traveler with a respiratory infection.

-Reported outbreaks are usually associated with common exposure in hotels and cruise ships or among tour groups.
+Outbreaks may occur following common-source exposures in hotels, on cruise ships, or among tour groups.
 A few pathogens have been associated with outbreaks in travelers, including influenza virus, L. pneumophila, and Histoplasma capsulatum.
 The peak influenza season in the temperate Northern Hemisphere is December through February.
-In the temperate Southern Hemisphere, the peak influenza season is June through August.
-Travelers to tropical zones are at risk all year.
-Exposure to an infected person from another hemisphere, such as on a cruise ship or package tour, can lead to an outbreak of influenza at any time or place.
+In the temperate Southern Hemisphere, peak influenza season runs from June through August.
+There is no peak season for influenza in tropical climates; the risk of infection is present 12 months of the year.
+Exposure to an infected person traveling from another hemisphere, such as on a cruise ship or on a package tour, can lead to influenza outbreak at any time or place.

 Air-pressure changes during ascent and descent of aircraft can facilitate the development of sinusitis and otitis media.
-Direct airborne transmission aboard commercial aircraft is unusual because recirculated air passes through a series of filters, and cabin air generally circulates in limited areas within the aircraft.
+Direct airborne transmission aboard commercial aircraft is unusual because recirculated air passes through a series of filters, and cabin air generally circulates within limited zones or areas of the aircraft.
 Despite this, influenza, tuberculosis, measles, and other diseases have resulted from transmission in aircraft.
 Transmission may occur via several pathways, including direct physical contact, fomites, direct droplet spread, and suspended small particles.
 Intermingling of large numbers of people in locations such as airports, cruise ships, and hotels can also facilitate transmission of respiratory pathogens.

-The air quality at many travel destinations may be poor, and exposure to sulfur dioxide, nitrogen dioxide, carbon monoxide, ozone, and particulate matter is associated with a number of health risks, including respiratory tract inflammation, exacerbations of asthma and chronic obstructive pulmonary disease (COPD), impaired lung function, bronchitis, and pneumonia.
-Certain travelers have a higher risk for respiratory tract infection, including children, the elderly, and people with comorbid pulmonary conditions such as asthma and COPD.
+The air quality at many travel destinations may be poor, and exposure to sulfur dioxide, nitrogen dioxide, carbon monoxide, ozone, and particulate matter is associated with a number of health risks, including respiratory tract inflammation, exacerbations of asthma and chronic obstructive pulmonary disease (COPD), impaired lung function, bronchitis, and pneumonia (see Chapter 3, Air Quality & Ionizing Radiation).
+Certain travelers have a higher risk for respiratory tract infection, including children, the elderly, and people with comorbid pulmonary conditions such as asthma or COPD.

-The risk for tuberculosis among most travelers is low (see Chapter 3, Tuberculosis).
+Risk for tuberculosis among most travelers is low (see Chapter 4, Tuberculosis).

 Identifying a specific etiologic agent, especially in the absence of pneumonia or serious disease, is not always clinically necessary.
 If indicated, the following methods of diagnosis can be used: